LLC Formation in Texas

 (4) providing a legal mechanism for different persons to own percentages of the business enterprise;

-(5) achieving a measure of distance and anonymity from the public;
+(5) achieving a measure of distance, protection, and anonymity from the public;

 (6) credibility and professionalism in marketing and transactions; and